changzhiai/IANN/docs/source/lammps.rst

 Usage of LAMMPS with IANN models on multiple GPUs
 ------------------------------------------------

-Multiple GPUs prediction (inference) is supported by using the ``pair_style iann/multi_gpu`` command.
+Multiple GPUs prediction (inference) is supported by the ``pair_style iann/multi_gpu`` command.
 It will automatically detect the number of GPUs per node and use them to run the model.
 Here is an ``in.lmp`` example of how to use it:

 .. code-block:: lammps